theloneexplorerquest/study-notes/Java Concurrency In Practice/Thread_Safety.md

 if synchronization is used to coordinate access to a variable, it is needed everywhere that variable is accessed.

 when using locks to coordinate access to a variable, the same lock must be used wherever that variable is accessed.

+For every invariant that involves more than one variable, all the variables involved in that invariant must be guarded by the same lock.

+# Liveness and Performance